Disorders We Treat

 Is there any treatment?

+A neurologist or oral-facial pain specialist is the best person to seek consultation from for the correct/proper diagnosis of trigeminal neuralgia.
 Because there are a large number of conditions that can cause facial pain, TN can be difficult to diagnose.
 But finding the cause of the pain is important as the treatments for different types of pain may differ.
 Treatment options include medicines such as anticonvulsants and tricyclic antidepressants, surgery, and complementary approaches.
 Typical analgesics and opioids are not usually helpful in the treatment of the sharp, recurring pain caused by TN.
 If medication fails to relieve pain or produces intolerable side effects such as excess fatigue, surgical treatment may be recommended.
+Several neurosurgical procedures are available.
+Some are done on an outpatient basis, while others are more complex and require hospitalization.
+Some patients choose to manage TN using complementary techniques, usually in combination with drug treatment.
+These techniques include acupuncture, biofeedback, vitamin therapy, nutritional therapy, and electrical stimulation of the nerves.
+How a person responds to chronic pain may be quite different from how another individual does.

+Give yourself enough time to find the strategies that work best for you.
+If you have chronic pain, find and attend a multidisciplinary pain clinic, where orofacial health professionals can prepare you a personalized pain management plan.
+Your primary care doctor or dentist can refer you to a pain clinic.
 Facial nerve pain commonly lasts anywhere from a few seconds to as long as two minutes per episode.
 These attacks can occur in quick succession, sometimes in volleys lasting as long as two hours.
 Don’t delay professional diagnosis and pain management for yourself or someone who knows who is facing this medical condition.
 Get help.
 Our clinic provides treatment for multiple types of pain disorders.

 Living with trigeminal neuralgia can be very challenging.
 It may have a huge impact on a person’s quality of life, resulting in problems such as weight loss, isolation and depression that can trigger chronic pain.